UK Electrical Regulations: A Complete Timeline

 - ✓Updated requirements for electric vehicle charging installations

-- ✓New section on energy efficiency of electrical installations
+- ✓New informative appendix on energy efficiency of electrical installations

 - ✓Updated requirements for wiring systems including cable support and fixings in escape routes